 Activities range from ocean safaris to journeys on picturesque steam trains and visits to wildlife sanctuaries or eco-ventures.

-Close to both the Karoo and the Eastern Cape game reserves, the Garden Route is the hub for many people’s trips to South Africa.
+Close to both the Karoo and the Eastern Cape game reserves, the Garden Route is the hub for many people’s South Africa self-drive holiday.

 Highlights of the Garden Route & Eastern Cape